srujeeth87/Devops_Assignment_Aqua/README.md

 ## CI/CD Pipeline – Jenkins

-Jenkinsfile provided in root Uses dockerUtils.groovy from vars/ in shared lib
+Jenkinsfile provided in root Uses dockerUtils.groovy from vars/ in shared lib.

-Steps:
+Steps of the pipeline job which is to be built:
 - Clone GitHub repo
 - Build Docker image
 - Push to Docker Hub